-Chocolate chip scones are light, buttery and have a tender crumb.
-Each bite is packed with chocolate chips without being overly sweet.
+Chocolate chip scones are quick and easy to make from scratch.
+These soft scones are packed with chocolate chips without being overly sweet.

 How to make chocolate chip scones

 - Whisk together dry ingredients—flour, baking powder, salt and sugar.

 - Grate butter and add to dry ingredients.
 Use a box grater or cut butter into 1/4-inch pieces.
 Add it to flour mixture and cut it into the dry ingredients using a pastry cutter.

 - Mix cream, egg and vanilla together in a separate bowl.

 - Add wet ingredients to dry ingredients.
 Stir together until large clumps form.
 Stir in chocolate chips.